learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 ### Movie

 This component should render on the `/movie` route.
-You will need to include a URL parameter of `title` on that route.
+You will need to include a URL parameter of `id` on that route.

 The component will display information about one specific movie.
 It should display the movie's title in an `<h1>` tag, the movie's time in a `<p>` tag, and